DyaDiT: A Multi-Modal Diffusion Transformer for Socially Favorable Dyadic Gesture Generation

 \subsection{Dyadic Gesture and Reaction Generation}

 Unlike co-speech gesture synthesis, dyadic gesture generation must model the coordinated behavior between two participants, including interpersonal timing, mutual attention, and responsiveness.
-Most prior works in this domain stem from facial reaction generation (FRG), where the goal is to predict non-deterministic listener facial responses to a speaker’s behavior~\cite{apb2face2020, 10890674, reactdiff2025, luo2025omniresponse, reactface2025, song2025react, Ng2022face}.
+Most prior works in this domain stem from facial reaction generation (FRG), where the goal is to predict non-deterministic listener facial responses to a speaker’s behavior~\cite{apb2face2020,10890674,reactdiff2025,luo2025omniresponse,reactface2025,song2025react,Ng2022face}.
+Beyond FRG, related efforts have also been made in broader interactive motion domains, such as couple dance modeling~\cite{maluleke2024synergysynchronycoupledances} and two-person motion dataset \& synthesis~\cite{khirodkar2024harmony4d, remos2024, siyao2024duolando}, both of which emphasize the role of interpersonal synchrony and response modeling.
 Although FRG provides a basis for modeling two-person interactions, it primarily focuses only on facial or head movements rather than full-body gestures.
 Due to this limitation, several recent works have begun exploring body gesture generation in dyadic settings.
 A few efforts such as Audio2Photoreal~\cite{a2r2024}, ConvoFusion~\cite{convofusion2024}, and TAG2G~\cite{tag2g2024} extend single-speaker frameworks to two-party settings.
 Yet, these models often either (1) overlook the social context between the two individuals or (2) treat dyadic audio as a single blended signal without explicitly modeling cross-person dynamics, which often leads to ambiguity in the roles and interaction patterns presented to the model.
 These limitations highlight the need for explicit feature disentanglement and better support for socially contextual reasoning.